-Getting your kids in the kitchen can be a great way to spend time together as a family.
-Involving them in the cooking process is also a wonderful opportunity to show them a healthy lifestyle can be simple, tasty and fun!.
-Here are three simple tips to make cooking with your child enjoyable.
+Getting your kids into the kitchen can be a great way to spend time together as a family.
+Involving them in the cooking process is also a wonderful opportunity to show them that a healthy lifestyle can be simple, tasty and fun!
+Here are three simple tips to make cooking with your child enjoyable:

 Teaching your kids about eating healthy can be educational and fun.
 As long as you’re creative, you can get your kids excited about cooking.
 Try these tips:

 • Plant an herb or vegetable garden and use the results to prepare delicious meals for the family.

 • Select a country on the map and learn about its culture and food.
 Find a recipe native to that country and try it out as a family.

 • Pick your own fruit!
 Check out local farms and orchards for seasonal fruit picking that’s open to the public.
 This is a great way to learn about where produce comes from and how it grows.